Features of the Onset Bay Center

 In fall 2018, we completed the first phase of improvements, which included the removal of invasive plants, poison ivy, and the dangerous remains of a house.
 The top of the island will eventually become a community picnic area with trails and seating for a one-of-a-kind view of Onset Bay.

 Looking ahead, a second phase of restoration will install a float, repair a crumbling stone pier, and replace the staircase to the top of the island.
 The newly restored picnic area will open to the public once restoration is complete.

 Burgess Point will become a core destination for Coalition-led ecology and sailing programs.
 Youth participating in summer programming will learn how to sail RS Quests, which can hold an instructor and up to four students.
 With a stable hull and spacious cockpit, these boats are an excellent choice for beginner sailors.

 Shell Point Marshes

 Along secluded Shell Point Bay sit nearly 50 acres of rich salt marshes that will become a destination for kayaking, paddleboarding, and small boating adventures.
 This wide, scenic marsh will be open to both Onset Bay Center program participants and members of the public to paddle, fish, shellfish, and explore.

-Although the Onset Bay Center’s completion is still a year away, the Coalition will be leading another great summer of youth and family activities on Onset Bay in 2018.
-These activities include programming with the Boys & Girls Club of Greater New Bedford/Wareham, Wareham CARE, and the Gleason Family YMCA.
+Although the Onset Bay Center’s completion is still a year away, the Coalition is gearing up for another great summer of sailing, kayaking, swimming, and outdoor exploration on Onset Bay in 2019.